rushilkoundal/react-whatsapp-clone/README.md

 ## Feedback

-If you have any feedback, please reach out to me at rushilkoundal1611@gmail.com
+If you have any query or suggestions please reach me out at rushilkoundal1611@gmail.com